MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/commandbar.md

 For more info, design guidance, and code examples, see [Command bar](/windows/apps/design/controls/app-bars).

-If you have the **XAML Controls Gallery** app installed, click here to [open the app and see the CommandBar in action](xamlcontrolsgallery:/item/CommandBar).
+If you have the **XAML Controls Gallery** app installed, [open the app and see the CommandBar in action](xamlcontrolsgallery:/item/CommandBar).

 - [Get the XAML Controls Gallery app (Microsoft Store)](https://www.microsoft.com/store/productId/9MSVH128X2ZT)
 - [Get the source code (GitHub)](https://github.com/Microsoft/Xaml-Controls-Gallery)